12 Reasons People Fail in Network Marketing

 When you have reached a certain time in Network Marketing that people you know expect you to have reached your dream sports car or dream house, you become so desperate in living up to the hype that you start to pretend that you do have the sports car or dream house that everyone expects you to have.
 You may even be forced to buy something you really can’t afford just to show off.

-Sometimes, you create tactics to entice people to join them in their business just so you could earn more.
+Sometimes, you create tactics to entice people to join them in their business just so you could earn more, and so that reflects in your Sales Statistics in a manner lucrative.
 Sometimes, these tactics become unethical to the point of almost deceiving the people just so they could join you in your business.

 That’s when you lose credibility and your character and it’s downhill from there.
 No one will ever trust you again if they find out the truth.
 Remember, Network Marketing is a people business.
 People join people and not companies.
 People join you because they know, trust and like you.
 If you lose your credibility and character, people will no longer trust you and will dislike you.